 Central Florida has one of the most active general aviation communities in the country.
 Orlando Executive Airport alone hosts hundreds of flight operations daily across corporate, charter, training, and private categories.

-Training in this environment means you are not working in isolation — you are part of a real aviation ecosystem where professional pilots, corporate operators, and career-track students share the same airspace every day.
+Training in this environment means you are not working in isolation.
+You are part of a real aviation ecosystem where professional pilots, corporate operators, and career-track students share the same airspace every day.
 That context accelerates the transition from student pilot to professional pilot in ways that quieter training environments cannot replicate.

 The Orlando campus is based at Orlando Executive Airport (KORL) at 391 Herndon Ave, Suite A in Orlando, Florida — just east of downtown Orlando in Orange County.
 The location is accessible from Winter Park, Maitland, College Park, and throughout the north and central Orlando corridor.